Day 1 Depart UK

 - We return to Addis Ababa for the night.

-- Accommodation: Sabana Beach Resort, Langano, 2-nights on full board basis.
+- Accommodation: Awash Falls Lodge or Doho Springs Lodge, Awash, 2-nights on full board basis.

-- Today we continue our journey south through the Rift Valley to Lake Awassa.
-Driving through farmland and light acacia scrub, we may see lilac-breasted and Abyssinian rollers, speckled and blue-naped mousebirds, Abyssinian ground hornbill, augur buzzard and many colourful starlings, including superb, wattled and Rüppell’s.
+- Today we travel south through the Rift Valley to Lake Awassa.
+Driving through farmland and light acacia scrub we may see lilac-breasted and purple rollers, speckled and blue-naped mousebirds, Abyssinian ground hornbill, augur buzzard, dark chanting goshawk and colourful starlings including superb, greater blue-eared, wattled and Rüppell’s.

-- Highlights along the lake shore by our hotel may include pink-backed pelican, African pygmy goose, hippo and African fish eagle, though common birds such as white-faced whistling-ducks and hamerkop will be no less appealing.
+- Highlights along the lake shore by our hotel may include pink-backed pelican, African pygmy goose, hippo and African fish eagle, though common birds such as white-faced whistling-duck, spur-winged lapwing and hamerkop will be no less appealing.

-- Accommodation: Haile Resort, Awassa, 2-nights on full board basis.
+- Accommodation: Haile Resort, Awassa, 1-night on full board basis.

 - We spend three nights in the remarkable Bale Mountains National Park, with two full days spent exploring its three distinct biological zones: the misty, moss-laden Harenna Forest in the south, the Afromontane wilderness of the Sanetti Plateau in the core of the park and, to the north, the juniper forests of Dinsho and the Gaysay Grasslands.

 - Bale Mountains National Park is one of the jewels of Ethiopia’s natural heritage.
 The park covers more than 2,000 square kilometres and rises steeply from cloud forest at 2,000 metres above sea level to Afromontane meadows above 4,000 metres.
-It is home both to many of Ethiopia’s most remarkable species, including a quarter of its endemics, and to a wealth of other mammals, birds and other wildlife.
+It is home to a quarter of Ethiopia’s endemics, and to a wealth of other mammals, birds and other wildlife.

 - Among our many target species here are Ethiopian wolf, Starck’s hare, Menelik’s bushbuck, mountain nyala, giant root rat, Bale Mountain monkey, blue-winged goose, spot-breasted lapwing, Rouget’s rail and wattled crane.